Skip to content

 • bed_file_path (Union[str, PathLike]) –

-Path to BED file with regions.
+Path to BED file defining regions.

 Returns: